ettoreciarcia/personal-website-hugo/content/posts/02-ns&veth.md

 ## 3. What is a Virtual Ethernet device (veth) and why we need it

 The VETH (virtual Ethernet) device is a local Ethernet tunnel.
-Devices are created in pairs, as shown in the diagram below.
+Devices are created in pairs, as shown in the diagram below

 Packets transmitted on one device in the pair are immediately received on the other device.
 When either device is down, the link state of the pair is down.